 At this point, the skills and knowledge required for a disciplined and robust process of enquiry are explored further in order to underpin the independent dissertation to be undertaken in the third year.
 Each of the pillars, to re-iterate a previous point, must be based on contemporaneous best evidence and policy e.g. Healthier Wales, prudent/value-based healthcare.
 The practitioner must therefore be able to make a judgement on the reliability, validity and applicability of research evidence and policy, to be able to make decisions in sometimes very complex situations.
-For this reason, theory and practice are thoroughly reexplored in each progressive module, with a focus on the complexities of health care and education in advanced practice, supported by a confidence in their developing understanding of evidence.
-In each module, the student's focus is on enhancing their leadership and research methods, utilising the skills learned in practice and developing the learning from previous modules.
-In order to consolidate their practice, students are encouraged to revisit their practice in their final taught modules, putting their learning in all four pillars into practice while strengthening confidence in their independence.
+For this reason, theory and practice are thoroughly re-explored in each progressive module, with a focus on the complexities of health care and education in advanced practice, supported by a confidence in their developing understanding of evidence.
+In each module, the student's focus is on enhancing their leadership and research methods, utilising the skills learned in practice, students are encouraged to revisit their practice in their final taught modules, putting their learning in all four pillars into practice while strengthening confidence in their independence.